leweng03/League-of-Legends-Early-Game-Analysis/README.md

 <iframe src="assets/hypothesis_fig.html" width=600 height=450 frameBorder=0></iframe>

 This visualization is created by shuffling the 'result' column and getting the distribution of wins with a gold lead at 15 minutes.
 The red line is the observed statistic, which is not part of the empirical distribution.
-The p-value is 0, so we can reject the null hypothesis.
+The p-value is 0, so we can reject the null hypothesis that gold leads at 15 minutes do not affect winning chances.

 ---